 Certain factors are there by which we come to know if it is Hard Bounce or Soft Bounce.

 The reasons behind hard bounce include fake email id or may be a syntax error.
-Although it is not easy to judge the reason behind soft bounce but it is assumed that it may include IP reputation issue, busy server, mailbox full or spammy content.
+Although it is not easy to judge the reason behind soft bounce it is assumed that it may include IP reputation issue, busy server, mailbox full or spammy content.

-Email provider’s looks after the emails you sent frequently.
+4. Send Frequency Email provider’s looks after the emails you sent frequently.
 Spammers do not send too much of emails at first step and not even very few.
 So it is always better to first “warm up” your domain before sending.
 To maintain a good reputation, it is necessary to warm up your domain reputation by sending few emails frequently to some contacts for 2-3 weeks.

-If you have more unsubscriptions after your email campaign, then ultimately your sender reputation is affected.
+6. Unsubscription Performance If you have more unsubscriptions after your email campaign, then ultimately your sender reputation is affected.
 If you send relevant content to subscribers who are expecting emails from you, your unsubscribe rate will be low.

 7. Spam Trap

-If deliberately or by chance you have mailed to a spam trap or are offended by ISPs for several factors then it will downgrade your sender reputation defectively.
+If deliberately or by chance, you have mailed to a spam trap or are offended by ISPs for several factors then it will downgrade your sender reputation defectively.
 This would result in your email being blocked or redirected to the spam folder.

 What other factors can you think of that affects sender reputation?

-Kindly share in comment box below.
+Kindly share in the comment box below.